sasloz/T-Lift/README.md

 Such a beauty, right? :)

-Okay, if you or one of your co-workers has never worked with dynamic T-SQL, that is the reason.
+Okay, if you or one of your co-workers has never worked with dynamic T-SQL, that is why.

 But we need data.
 Let's rerun our tests.